mthnguyener/ai_tutorials/README.md

   - `docker-compose.yaml`: Yaml file used by Docker Compose to define the services, networks, and volumes for a multi-container application
 - `docs`: Folder used by sphinx for auto-documentation
-- `notebooks`: Folder where the tutorials are
+- `notebooks`: Folder with the tutorials.
+Launch Jupyter Notebooks to run the tutorials.
   - `fundatmentals`: Tutorials on AI fundamentals
     - `pytorch_tensors.ipynb`: Tutorials on Tensors
   - `self_supervised_learning`: Tutorials on Self Supervised Learning